datanav/docs/training/030_dtl/020_Beginner.rst

    }

-In our Source, albeit you don’t want the key to be “EmailAddress” rather just “Email”, you could do the following in your pipe config:
+In our Source, albeit you don’t want the key to be "EmailAddress" rather just "Email", you could do the following in your pipe config:

 .. code-block:: json